liamthetate/itsnotjustinyourhead/README.md

 First Time Visitor Goals

-- I want to quickly understand the sites purpose and to listen/subscribe.
+>I want to quickly understand the sites purpose and to listen/subscribe.

-- I want to navigate the site, effortlesslly, to find content.
+>I want to navigate the site, effortlessly, to find content.

-- I want to be assured that this is a trustworthy operation, I want access to others opinions/reviews and the social media feeds to see what others are saying.
+>I want to be assured that this is a trustworthy operation, I want access to others opinions/reviews and the social media feeds to see what others are saying.

 <br/>

 Returning Visitor Goals

-- I've decided I want to support the podcast, so want that to be obvious how I do that.
+>I've decided I want to support the podcast, so want that to be obvious how I do that.

-- I want a quick way to get in contact with the hosts.
+>I want a quick way to get in contact with the hosts.

-- I want to find social media links.
+>I want to find social media links.

 <br/>

 Frequent User Goals

-- I want to search different topics/episodes I might not have listened to.
+>I want to search different topics/episodes I might not have listened to.

-- I want to stay up-to-date about the podcast, website etc.
+>I want to stay up-to-date about the podcast, website etc.

 <br/>
 <br/>